 "Art should be inclusive but not easy."

-Throughout his career, Spencer Finch has played with light and color to create works of art that explore specific spaces.
-Creative Time and Friends of the Highline commissioned Spencer to create the first public art project for the June 2009 opening of the Highline Park in Chelsea.
-The work, entitled The River That Flows Both Ways, is a study of the many colors of the Hudson River and an exploration of the relationship between work of art and public audience.
-In Summer 2008, Spencer and YI teens explored these same themes in their project.
-Using the Whitney as their site and The River That Flows Both Ways as their inspiration, the teens made their own installation from refuse they found around the Museum’s offices.
-They were able to awaken concerns about the environment and firmly ground their work as part of the expanding green movement.
+Spencer Finch uses light and color to create artworks that explore specific spaces.
+Creative Time and Friends of the Highline commissioned Finch to create the first public art project for the June 2009 opening of the Highline.
+The work, entitled The River That Flows Both Ways, is a study of the colors of the Hudson River.
+In Summer 2008, using the Whitney as their site and inspired by Finch’s Highline piece, the teens made their own installation from refuse they found around the Museum’s offices, raising concerns about the environment.

-Neighborhood Public Radio is a guerilla radio broadcast group that uses portable FM transmitters to air community-based, non- commercial programs.
-These 2008 Biennial artists take freedom of speech and cultural heterogeneity as their watchwords as they make art that parodies commercially sponsored news organizations.
-They champion localism overglobalism and especially encourage community members to speak about their own experience rather than having national journalists speak for them.
-In the Spring of 2008, NPR guided the YI teens through various hands-on workshops.
-With their help, the teens broadcast their own creative public service announcements, built their own radio transmitters, and created "radio plays."
+Broadcast collective Neighborhood Public Radio (NPR) uses portable FM transmitters to air community-based, non-commercial programs.
+The 2008 Biennial artists take freedom of speech and cultural heterogeneity to make art that parodies commercially-sponsored news organizations.
+In spring 2008, NPR led hands-on workshops for the YI teens who built radio transmitters, broadcast their own public service announcements, and created "radio plays."

-2008 Biennial artist Marina Rosenfeld creates music and performances that challenge ideas of the conventional visual and audio experience.
-She invited YI teens to star in her Biennial performance, Teenage Lontano at the Park Avenue Armory, which focused on highlighting the complex relationships between audience, performer and music in a single piece of art.
-Teenage Lontano featured the YI teens as a twenty piece choir, singing along with iPods and the music that filled the hall.
-In weekly preparation sessions, Marina engaged the group in lively discussions about performance, sound art, and her practice as an artist.
-The sessions and the performance itself combined powerfully as a way for the teens to learn about diverse kinds of art and their meanings.
+Marina Rosenfeld creates music and performances that challenge conventional visual and audio experience.
+She invited YI teens to star in her 2008 Biennial performance, Teenage Lontano at the Park Avenue Armory.
+The performance featured the YI teens as a twenty-piece choir, singing along with iPods and the music that filled the space.
+In weekly preparation sessions, Rosenfeld engaged the teens in lively discussions about performance, sound art, and her practice.

-Mika Tajima is an independent artist and member of the artist collective New Humans.
-Her practice bridges the gap between painting, sculpture, performance art, and design.
-For the 2008 Biennial, Mika and New Humans mixed all of those media in the piece Disassociate, which takes collaboration itself as its subject.
-In Spring 2008, Mika worked with YI teens to design the cover of our sketchbooks.
-She and the students collaborated in their quest for a design that reflected the spirit of the Whitney and the Youth Insights Program.
+Mika Tajima’s artistic bridges the gap between painting, sculpture, performance art, and design.
+She is a member of the artist collective New Humans.
+For the 2008 Biennial, Mika and New Humans showed Disassociate, a mixed media work that focuses on the idea of collaboration itself.
+In Spring 2008, Tajima worked in collaboration with YI teens to create a cover design for their sketchbooks that reflected the spirit of the Whitney and the Youth Insights Program.

-Jaya Howey, an abstract painter, has worked extensively with artist Kara Walker as her studio assistant.
-As the Fall 2007 Artist in Residence, he joined YI teens in heated debates about art as activism and the artist’s responsibility within the community, prompted by the Kara Walker exhibition My Complement, My Enemy, My Oppressor, My Love.
-Jaya invited the group to his studio in Greenpoint, Brooklyn to take a look at his works in progress and also assisted the group in creating critical visual art responses to the Lawrence Wiener exhibition, As Far as the Eye Can See.
+Painter Jaya Howey has worked extensively with artist Kara Walker as her studio assistant.
+In Fall 2007, he joined YI teens in heated debates about art as activism and the artist’s responsibility within the community, prompted by the Kara Walker exhibition My Complement, My Enemy, My Oppressor, My Love.
+Jaya invited the teens to his studio in Greenpoint, Brooklyn to see his works in progress and assisted the group in creating critical visual art responses to the Lawrence Wiener exhibition, As Far as the Eye Can See.